HomeGuidesAPI ReferenceChangelog

 }]

 What does this mean?
 In our new request, we've excluded the annualConsumption request parameter.
-It turns out that annualConsumption was needed in order to calculate the required value for certain applicabilities, namely annualProduction.
+It turns out that annualConsumption was necessary to calculate the required value for certain applicabilities, namely annualProduction.
 Because it didn't have all of the required values, the API was not able to determine whether the request parameters were eligible for this incentive, so it set the eligibility value to COULD_BE_ELIGIBLE.

 To get rid of this error message, add the annualConsumption parameter back into the request.

-Selecting from Multiple Eligibile Incentives in the Same Jurisdiction
+Selecting from Multiple Eligible Incentives in the Same Jurisdiction

-Some jurisdictions offer solar customers multiple solar incentives to choose from but require the customer to select only one.
+Some jurisdictions offer solar customers multiple solar incentives to choose from, but require the customer to select only one.
 This is common when there is a tradeoff between the value of the incentive and its payment period (high price/short period vs. lower price/longer period).
-In these cases, you will need to either require your customer to choose between eligible incentives or select an option for them.
+In these cases, you will need to either require your customer to choose between eligible incentives or select a default option for them.

 You can identify this scenario by referencing two parameters returned with the incentive: